section-engineering-education/engineering-education/content/articles/how-to-create-a-geoserver-and-geodatabase/index.md

 ##Conclusion
-In this tutorial we learnt how to create a soespatial server and database, that saves and return a location coordinates.
-The app can be further built as an API service and rendered to logistics company because they can easily get's the coordinate of a prticular location.
+In this tutorial, we learnt how to create a geospatial server and database, that saves and return location coordinates.
+The app can be further built as an API service and rendered to logistics companies because they can easily get the coordinate of a particular location.

 ## Further Reading
 - [Python Virtual Environment](https://www.section.io/engineering-education/introduction-to-virtual-environments-and-dependency-managers/)